0x-rekt/Perchly/README.md

 ### Why the simple-query protocol for database writes?

-Neon's transaction-mode connection pooler routes pg8000's extended-protocol `Parse`/`Bind`/`Execute` messages to different backends, causing `SQLSTATE 26000` ("unnamed prepared statement does not exist").
-Perchly inlines all parameter values as SQL literals using `_sql_literal()` and sends a single `Query` message.
-With `standard_conforming_strings = on` (PostgreSQL default since 9.1), only single-quote doubling is required — no backslash escaping.
+Some transaction-mode PostgreSQL poolers route pg8000's extended-protocol `Parse`/`Bind`/`Execute` messages to different backends, causing `SQLSTATE 26000` ("unnamed prepared statement does not exist").
+Perchly uses PostgreSQL's simple-query protocol for these connections.
+SQL values are safely encoded by `_sql_literal()`; this avoids relying on a prepared statement staying on one pooled backend.

 ### Why Gemini instead of Claude or OpenAI?